Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-I modified the CoverTypeRepository,cs it took hal an  hour to fix all of the errors but i did it and i updated my database i have completed my AddCoverType to the repository
+I modified the CoverTypeRepository,cs it took hal an  hour to fix all of the errors but i did it and i updated my database i have completed my AddCoverType to the repository 11/20/2023
+2;36 PM

+my migration folder was wrong because of which i was getting erroro so i decide to do that step again and it took around half an hour to ceeate that and after that i fixed all the error actually in my repository folder therer somewhere i had written thw category so i fixed it and saved it and run the asiignment and it worked.